September is Preparedness Month!

-Welcome to the City of Kirkland’s Office Of Emergency Management (O.E.M.)
-Emergency Preparedness website.
-Our mission is to work in partnership with the community to provide useful and universally accessible means of readiness, response and recovery for all hazards.
+Welcome to the City of Kirkland’s Office Of Emergency Management (OEM) Emergency Preparedness website.
+Our mission is to work in partnership with the community to provide useful information for readiness, response, and recovery for all hazards.

 To assist you in helping yourself, your loved ones, your community and local government, we have compiled disaster preparedness information designed to: